By Matthew J.L Ehret

 5-A Fair Share for Farmers

-Diefenbaker’s outlook to Arctic development was not limited to mineral extraction, but also included scientific research.
-Six components of his science programme would involve:
+Diefenbaker’s outlook to Arctic development was not limited to mineral extraction, but also included scientific research with a focus on “pure” discoveries.
+Six components of his science program would involve :

 1) Polar Continental Shelf explorations which would begin in 1959

 2) A 10 year program of magnetic survey of the Cordillera and Canadian Shield